-Also, I also stepped up my near photography game this week and got this new lens (Amazon affiliate link) for my camera.
+Side note: I also stepped up my near photography efforts this week and got this new lens for my camera.
 These cookies were my first time experimenting with it, and it’s amazing.

 - 3 cups almond flour

 - 1 egg

 - 3/4 cup chopped almonds

 - 1 cup powdered sugar

 Preheat over to 375 degrees.
 Line a baking sheet with parchment paper or a silicone baking mat.

 Place flour, sugar, egg, lemon zest and almond extract in food processor.
 Pulse until combined.